 Whether your cat is old or young, the condition of the teeth is paramount to the continued health of your pet, and it is thought that up to 85% of cats aged three years and older have some degree of dental disease, which may or may not be diagnosed.

-My cat is nearly two years old and to my shame, I haven’t once got up close and personal with her teeth.
-She’s had the usual vet checks, but never have I taken a brush to her mouth and tried to clean them, or properly inspected the razor-sharp pearly whites inside.
-The prospect of doing so is actually quite daunting, and I’m sure many a cat owner would agree with me.
+My cat is nearly five years old and to my shame, I haven’t once got up close and personal with her teeth.
+She has the usual vet checks, but never have I taken a brush to her mouth and tried to clean them, or properly inspected the razor-sharp pearly whites inside.
+The thought of doing so is daunting, and I’m sure many a cat owner would agree with me.

 That said, I am aware of the signs to look out for that may indicate a dental problem in my cat.
 Bad breath, for one thing, is a sure-fire sign of an issue, just as redness, swelling, excessive salivation and fur staining may also point to something untoward.